void

 Example of a casualty list

 K.u.k.
-Heer is first mentioned (as "the army") in an anecdote Švejk tells from his time in the army (national service).
-This is in the conversation with Mrs. Müllerová at the very start of the novel.
-After this the army is mentioned innumerable times, and is the most important backdrop for the novel (with Švejk as a soldier) from the middle of Part One.
-It is also the principal target of Hašek's satire.
+Heer is first mentioned (as 'the army') in an anecdote Švejk tells from his time doing compulsory military service.
+This is in the conversation with Mrs. Müllerová at the very start of The Good Soldier Švejk.
+After this, the army is mentioned innumerable times and is the most important backdrop for the novel, as Švejk is a soldier from the middle of Part One.
+The army is also the principal target of Hašek's satire.

 Background

-The common army consisted of infantry, cavalry, artillery, supply-troops and technical troops.
-The period of service was until 1912 three years, then two.
+The common army consisted of infantry, cavalry, artillery, supply troops, and technical troops.
+The period of service was, until 1912, three years, then two.
 During the war, losses were replaced by so-called march battalions, one of which Švejk was later to be assigned to.
 The common army existed from 1867 to 1918 and suffered disastrous losses in World War I, the only full-scale war it ever participated in.
-At various time it fought on four fronts; Serbia, Galicia, Romania and Tyrol and after the heavy losses in 1914 it became increasingly dependant on German support.
+At various times it fought on four fronts: Serbia, Galicia, Romania, and Tyrol, and after the heavy losses in 1914 it became increasingly dependent on German support.

-The army command was from 1913 located in the building of the k.u.k.
-Kriegsministerium at Stubenring 1, Vienna.
-At the time when Švejk did his national service they were surely still at the old premises in Am Hof 2.
+The army command was from 1913 located in the building of the Kriegsministerium at Stubenring 1, Vienna.
+At the time when Švejk did his military service they were surely still at the old premises in Am Hof 2.
 This building was demolished in 1912.

-Oberbefehl formally lay with the monarch who communicated with the army through Militärkanzlei Seiner Majestät des Kaisers und Königs.
-Kriegsministerium was responsible for the day to day operation of the army.
-From 1914 to 1917 Erzherzog Friedrich was general inspector of the army but he delegated the operative responsibility to field marshal Feldmarschall Conrad.
+Oberbefehl formally lay with the monarch, who communicated with the army through Militärkanzlei Seiner Majestät des Kaisers und Königs.
+Kriegsministerium was responsible for the day-to-day operation of the army.
+From 1914 to 1917, Archduke Friedrich was general inspector of the army but he delegated the operative responsibility to Feldmarschall Conrad.

 Quote(s) from the novel